platonai/PulsarRPA/docs/get-started/14AI-extraction.md

 and even without machine learning training.
 It is driven by unsupervised machine learning, similar to how humans read and understand the internet.

-After rendering each web page in a browser, we use JavaScript to calculate a series of properties for each web page element, mainly including the element's position and size.
-At the same time, we construct more interesting implicit features of web page elements, such as topological and semantic features.
+We calculate a series of features for each element on a webpage after rendering it in a browser, including visual, geometric, topological, and semantic features.
-Thus, **a web page can be visualized as a geometric graph composed of many rectangles with attributes, and when combined, it resembles a bundle of newspapers.
+**A web page can be considered as a geometric graph composed of many rectangles with attributes, and when combined, it resembles a bundle of newspapers.
 The World Wide Web (WWW) can be viewed as a fiber bundle with a three-dimensional manifold as the base space.**